220 Central Park South: History

-Land acquisition and planning
+Planning

+Acquisition of old building

+The previous building at the address 220 Central Park South was a 20-story structure with either 120 or 125 apartments, constructed in 1954.
+It was developed by the J. H. Taylor Management Corporation and designed by Albert Mayer and Julian Whittlesey, all of whom had previously been involved with developing 240 Central Park South.
+The old 220 Central Park South had a concrete frame and white-brick framework, and consisted of two "towers" connected by a promenade and garden.
+Real estate investor Sarah Korein ultimately came to own the old 220 Central Park South, operating the building as a rent-stabilized development.
+After Korein died in 1998, her estate continued to operate the old building but did not maintain it well; among other things, its residents complained of rodent infestations and burst water pipes.

 In early 2005, Korein's estate placed the old building for sale.
 Because of the valuable air rights involved, one uninvolved broker estimated that the property would sell for as much as $160–175 million.
 At the time, the building had 47 tenants in rent-stabilized apartments, and 40% of the units were vacant.
 The Clarett Group was interested in purchasing the old 220 Central Park South, but did not have enough money to pay for the building up front.
 Warren Fink, the chief investment officer of the Clarett Group, contacted Vornado CEO Steven Roth and Vornado president Michael D. Fascitelli to join in the purchase.
+Vornado and Clarett eventually agreed to buy the building together, paying $131 million or $136.6 million for it in August 2005.
+Roth and Clarett CEO Veronica Hackett put up some of the equity for the purchase, while Fascitelli contributed the remainder.
+The developers intended to demolish the building and erect a 41-story glass tower.